jlorenze/eat/docs/_recipes/Rainbow-Quiche.md

 directions:
 - Preheat oven to 425F
 - Put pie crust in a 9 in. deep-dish pie pan and trim and flute the edge.
 Refrigerate until needed
-- Saute onion, mushrooms, broccoli, and peppers until mushrooms are lightly browned (6-8 min).
+- Melt butter over med-high heat.
+Saute onion, mushrooms, broccoli, and peppers until mushrooms are lightly browned (6-8 min).
 Cool slightly
 - Whisk together eggs, cream, salt, and pepper
-- Sprinkle 1/2 of the cheese over the crust, add all vegetables, and then top with remaining cheese.
+- Sprinkle 1/2 of the cheese over the crust, add sauteed vegetables and spinach, and then top with remaining cheese.
 Pour in egg mixture
 - Bake on low rack for 15 min to get crust heated well, then reduce heat to 350F and bake until knife comes out clean (25-30 min)
 - Let cool and set for 10 minutes before serving
 methods: